colah/ByronTrialNotes/daily-notes/day18.md

 * The desk, which has lab equipment on it, is what is referred to as "lab desk and cabinet"?
   * Yes.
 * (next photo)
-  * East wall of the work room, map of the Miskoka (sp?) area.
+  * East wall of the work room, map of the Muskoka (sp?) area.
 * (next photo)
   * Window ledge, label 50
 * What is the item?